Origins of the Standardbred Horse

 The New Zealand Standardbred Stud Book

 To be recognised as a Standardbred, a horse must be recorded in the Stud Book.
-The Book is maintained to include all sires, mares and foalings and a horse is not eligible for registration unless it is the progeny of a sire and dam also registered in the Stud Book, has been freeze branded, and has had a DNA sample recorded.
+The Book is maintained to include all sires, mares and foalings and a horse is not eligible for registration unless it is the progeny of a sire and dam also registered in the Stud Book, has been microchipped, and has had a DNA sample recorded.

 For practical purposes New Zealand Stud Book records are available through Harness Racing New Zealand’s Infohorse service.